Mira-3zzeldin/Infosec-Journey/README.md

 <h3 align="left">🚀 Repository Overview</h3>
 <div align="left">
 &nbsp; &nbsp; &nbsp; &nbsp; Welcome to my centralized cybersecurity knowledge base.
-This repository is a living document of my journey into
+This repository is a living document of my journey into<br>
 &nbsp; &nbsp; &nbsp; &nbsp; <strong>Offensive Security</strong>.
 Every note, lab, and script here is the result of deep-dive study followed by digital synthesis.<br><br>
 &nbsp; &nbsp; &nbsp; &nbsp; <strong>"If you can't explain it simply, you don't understand it well enough."</strong> – This is my proof of understanding.
 </div>